columbra/lemontools/README.md

 # Lemon Tools V3 is coming soon!
 We are developing V3 behind the scenes.
-The new version will be written in Python with the Pycord library.
+The new version will be written in JavaScript with the Discord.js library.
 It will include all the same features as V2 + more such as anti raid, anti nuke, captcha verification and way more!
 Once the new version fully releases we will create a new branch on this repo.

 # Lemon Tools Source Code